Ryanholly3/g99-capstone-proposals/README.md

 * Once close enough to object, user will be able to enter AR mode.
 * Once in AR mode, user will be able to use camera to find virtual object.
 Once close enough to object, user will be able to pick up object.
 * Upon picking up object, user's profile will be updated with object.
+* In AR mode, user should be able to drop object.

 ## What technologies do you plan to use?